sass/sass/proposal/indented-syntax-improvements.md

 Replace footnote 1 with:

-1: In the Scss syntax, only the `ScssBlock` production is valid.
+1: In the SCSS syntax, only the `ScssBlock` production is valid.

 ### WhitespaceComment